 Software Documentation Gaps

-I chose Import photos and movies from your camera to Mac which was not what I was trying to do.
-Unfortunately, this was the best documentation I could find at that moment.
-The article did not mention anything about keeping a folder organized.
+I’ve been trying out Apple’s Photos app.
+First, I searched for Keep Folder Organization documentation when importing pictures.
+I thought this would help me, but I was wrong.
+I then searched for Import and found prospective documentation.
+I chose Import photos and movies from your camera to my Mac, which was different from what I was trying to do.
+However, this was the best documentation I could find at that moment.
+Unfortunately, the article contained little about keeping a folder organized.

 So I Googled, found an article on Apple’s discussion forum, and learned this wasn’t the feature I was looking for.
 I incorrectly presumed it would move files around and put data into folders.

 The real purpose is to create albums based on your folder structure.